 Hotels with hot springs opened around Lake Kawaguchiko since the 1990s.
 So, Kawaguchiko Onsen is not well known in Japan.
 Speaking of hot springs near Mt.
 Fuji, many Japanese associate with Hakone or Atami.
 However, Kawaggushiko Onsen is very close to Mt.
 Fuji and you can see Mt.
 Fuji well.
 For this reason, it became famous among foreign tourists coming to Japan and is crowded with many foreigners.

-Kawaguchiko Onsen is a generic term for hotels with hot springs, but it does not have a spa town.
-So, if you want to go to Kawaguchiko Onsen, please carefully choose which hotel is good.
+Kawaguchiko Onsen is a generic name for hotels with hot springs, but it does not mean that there is a hot spring resort.
+So, if you are planning to visit Kawaguchiko Onsen, click on the map above and choose carefully which hotel you would like to visit.
 Some hotels have hot springs in individual rooms.
 You can look at the beautiful Mount Fuji from the hot spring in your room.

 The mountainous area in northern part of Gifu Prefecture has been called “Hida” for a long time.
 Hida is the most mountainous area in Japan with Nagano Prefecture.
 There are many hot springs in this area.
 Among Hida, especially the outback is called “Okuhida” (Hida in the back).
 The hot springs villages in Okuhida have been told “Oku Hida Onsengo”.

 Okuhida Onsengo is a generic name for five hot spring villages of Hirayu, Fukuji, Shin-Hirayu, Tochio and Hodaka.
 Okuhida Onsengo is famous among those who like Onsen because there are wonderful outdoor baths surrounded by nature